-As both a science teacher and workshop instructor I firmly believe that the goal of good teaching should be to help students become self-thinkers and self-learners.
+As a former science teacher and workshop instructor I firmly believe that the goal of good teaching should be to help students become self-thinkers and self-learners.
 This concept applied to photography means that I want to help empower students to find their own images and realize their own artistic visions.
 I believe that a successful photography workshop begins with a fun, laid-back atmosphere that creates a healthy environment for students to ask questions and try new techniques.

 In workshops I focus on my students' images and questions rather than my own need to produce images.
 All too often I hear horror stories about workshop instructors using the paying clients to cover the costs of their trips to some exotic locale and then ignoring their students once they are on location.
 In contrast, I work with students in small groups of no more than six students per instructor in order to help my clients master the technical (camera) side of photography and more importantly, find what makes them feel fulfilled as artists.

 What is the difference between a photo workshop and a photo tour?
 A photo tour is a group of like minded photographers who visit an area with a guide/driver who offers little photo instruction and often sits in the car while clients are photographing.
 While a good photo workshop is a much higher level trip where the leader works directly with the clients both in the field and during image review sessions to make the most of each shooting opportunity.
 A good workshop leader is a good guide, good photographer, good listener, and good teacher!